 Request an appointment with the Graduate Program Coordinator of the graduate program to which you have applied after you have been notified that your application file is complete.

-Letters of recommendation should be uploaded directly through the application portal or sent to the Office of Graduate Admissions Application Processing Center at PO Box 8057 Portsmouth, NH 03802.
+Letters of recommendation should be uploaded directly through the application portal or sent to the School of Graduate and Professional Studies Application Processing Center at PO Box 8057 Portsmouth, NH 03802.

-Resident aliens must provide a copy of their alien registration cards to the Office of Graduate Admissions or upload a copy (both sides) through the graduate admissions portal.
+Resident aliens must provide a copy of their alien registration cards to the School of Graduate and Professional Studies or upload a copy (both sides) through the graduate admissions portal.

 After fulfilling all requirements for admission, the applicant should meet with the Graduate Program Coordinator.

-Although many graduate programs send departmental letters of acceptance to applicants, no student is officially accepted by the Office of Graduate Admissions until he or she receives a letter of acceptance from the Director of Graduate Admissions.
+Although many graduate programs send departmental letters of acceptance to applicants, no student is officially accepted by the School of Graduate and Professional Studies until he or she receives a letter of acceptance from the Director of Graduate Admissions.

-Admission requirements for any particular graduate degree program may exceed the minimum admission standards of the Office of Graduate Admissions.
+Admission requirements for any particular graduate degree program may exceed the minimum admission standards of the School of Graduate and Professional Studies.
 Requirements for admission to each program are listed in the program section of this catalog.
 Applicants may apply to only one specific program at a time and may not be matriculated in more than one program at the same time.

 The applicant is responsible for ensuring that all materials and documentation for the application file are complete.
 Applicants may view the status of their applications through the graduate admissions portal available here: https://www.southernct.edu/gradadmissions/graduate-application.html.
 Application files that are incomplete at the end of the first day of classes will be withdrawn.
 Applicants that have pending applications (with no official decision), and who wish for their application to be moved to a future term, must notify the School of Graduate and Professional Studies in writing no later than the first day of classes for the term to which the applicant originally applied.
 Applications may only be moved within a year of the original date of the application.
 Please note, Marriage and Family Therapy applications cannot be moved forward.